Aneurysm of sinus of Valsalva: Treatment

 Medical therapy of aneurysm of the aortic sinus includes blood pressure control through the use of drugs, such as beta blockers.

 Another approach is surgical repair.
 The determination to perform surgery is usually based upon the diameter of the aortic root (with 5 centimeters being a rule of thumb - a normal size is 2-3 centimeters) and the rate of increase in its size (as determined through repeated echocardiography).

 An alternative to surgical repair or a ruptured aneurysm is percutaneous closure.
 In this technique, a wire is introduced via a small incision in the groin and advanced through the vascular system to the aneurysm.
 A closure device is advanced along the wire before being expanded to straddle the site of rupture.

 Prognosis

 If a sinus of Valsalva aneurysm ruptures, the life expectancy without treatment is approximately four years.
-Surgery carries a 1% risk of intra-operative death with higher risks associated with infected aneurysms, and 5- to 10-year survival rates following surgery range from 82-97%.
+Surgery carries a 1% risk of intra-operative death with higher risks associated with infected aneurysms, and 5- to 10-year survival rates following surgery range from 82 to 97%.
+Percutaneous closure has been reported to succeed in approximately 96.7% of cases of ruptured sinus of Valsalva aneurysm and is associated with good functional status in most patients for nearly seven years after treatment.